Home / Insights and Inspirations Posts / Cities & Campuses / AI Will Not Modernize U.S. Infrastructure Without Better, Actionable Data

 Breaking Silos Is The Start, Not the finish

-The summit’s value was not only in the subjects discussed, but in the mix of people in the room.
+The summit’s value was not onlyĀ inĀ the subjectsĀ covered, butĀ alsoĀ in theĀ mix ofĀ people in the room.
 Engineers, financiers, public officials, operators, and technology leaders rarely get enough time together to understand each other’s constraints, incentives, and blind spots.Ā

 That matters.
 But discussion alone is not enough.Ā

-TIP puts engineers, investors, and officials in one room.
-That isĀ an important step.
-It is not the finish line.
-TheĀ real challenge, and the real opportunity, lies in converting infrastructure insight into execution.Ā
+The summit put engineers, investors, and officials in one room.
+That is an important step, but it is not the finish line.
+The real challenge, and the real opportunity, is converting infrastructure insight into execution.Ā

-That is a central part of the mission for Bentley Systems’ Infrastructure Policy Advancement unit.
-Through TIP events in London, Toronto, Melbourne, and New York City, IPA is working to move the conversation beyond diagnosis and toward practical reform in how infrastructure is designed, delivered, andĀ operated.Ā
+That is a central part of the mission for Bentley’s Infrastructure Policy Advancement team.
+Through the global summits—the company also hosts Transforming Infrastructure Performance events in London, Toronto, and Melbourne—the Bentley team is working to move the conversation beyond diagnosis and toward practical reform in how infrastructure is designed, delivered, and operated.Ā

-The message from New York was clear.
-AI may help the industry move faster.
-But it will not modernize infrastructure on its own.
-That will depend on whether leaders can build the data foundationsĀ requiredĀ to make better decisions, earlier and with more confidence.Ā
+The message from the New York City summit was clear: AI may help the industry move faster, but it will not modernize infrastructure on its own.
+The latter depends on whether leaders can build the data foundations required to make better decisions earlier and with more confidence.

 FAQ: